 Soft and Chewy Sugar Cookies

-- 1 cup butter (vegan or regular)
+- 1 cup butter (dairy free or regular), softened

 - 1 cup granulated sugar

 - 1 egg

 - 1½ teaspoon vanilla extract

 - ¾ teaspoon salt

 - Preheat oven to 350°F and line two baking sheets with parchment paper.